deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “Determine why.”

-“Extracting a captured spy from under the nose of one of the most powerful factions of an influential Dominion species...Feel like I’m jumping in at the deep end,” Wild chuckled.
+“Extracting a captured spy from under the nose of one of the most powerful factions of an influential Dominion species...Feel like I’m jumping in at the deep end,” Wilde chuckled.

 “I was assured that it is entirely within your abilities,” Trrrk’k told him.